Frodo45127/rpfm/docs_src/chapter_4_1.md

 - `Clone…/Clone and Append`: Creates a duplicate of every row with a selected cell and appends the duplicates at the end of the table.
 - `Copy …/Copy`: It copies whatever is selected to the Clipboard, in a format compatible with Excel, LibreOffice Calc and others.
 - `Copy …/Copy as LUA Table`: It copies the entire table as a Lua "Map\<String, Vector\<data\>\>" if the table has a key field, or as a series of Vectors if it hasn't, ready to paste it in a script.
 For scripters.
+- `Copy …/Copy as filter value`: It copies whatever is selected to the Clipboard, in a format which can be pasted in the filter input.
 - `Go To …/Go To Definition`: If the first cell of the selection is a reference to another table, it tries to open the referenced table.
 If Dependencies cache has been generated, it'll even open tables from data.pack or equivalent in read-only views.
 - `Go To …/Go To Loc Entry`: It tries to open the loc file containing the loc entry relevant for the selected row, if exists.
 If Dependencies cache has been generated, it'll even open locs from /data in read-only views.
 - `Paste`: It tries to paste whatever is in the Clipboard to the selected cells.
 It does some clever things while pasting: